John & Lucile Lough 4-H Scholarship

 John and Lucile Lough are like many lifelong 4-H’ers who started out in clubs as kids, became club leaders, and eventually taught their own children the traditions of “head, heart, hands, and health.”

 The Bridgeport, W.Va., couple has created the John & Lucile Lough 4-H Scholarship, which will benefit two 4-H youths from Harrison, Preston, or Monongalia counties who are studying agriculture.
-If no youths fit that profile, current or former 4-H’ers from the three counties are eligible for the scholarship, which will be awarded for the first time in fall 2009.
+If no youths fit that profile, current or former 4-H’ers from the three counties are eligible for the scholarship, which was awarded for the first time in fall 2009.

 Congress passed a law allowing “rollovers” of Individual Retirement Accounts to be used as charitable gifts.
 The Loughs took advantage of the tax program, which ended Dec.
 31, 2007, to make the gift.